ColeVanOphem/ColeVanOphem/README.md

 # 👋 Hi, I’m Cole VanOphem
 I’m a software engineer.

+🔭 I’m currently working on Starship software at SpaceX 🚀🌒

 🎓 I recently graduated with my computer science degree from the University of Michigan.
 Go Blue! 〽️🎉

 <!--